Golf Techniques and Common Injuries

 The golf swing screening analyzes a player's swing biomechanics, physical fitness, movement quality, current health, and medical history to provide an individualized and comprehensive plan.
 This focus on mechanics can help reduce the risk of future injury, and may even decrease or maintain a golfer's handicap.
 The screening can also identify faulty movement patterns, such as altered stability and mobility problems, and provide a plan to correct these and other golf swing impairments.

-For more information or to schedule a comprehensive golf screening, contact physical therapist and certified TPI professional Ben Read via email, or call 412-432-3700.
+For more information on pricing or to schedule a comprehensive golf screening, contact physical therapist and certified TPI professional Ben Read via email, or call 412-432-3700.